natereid72/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

       periodSeconds: 15
     selectPolicy: Max
 ```
-For scaling down the stabilization window is _300_ seconds(or the value of the
+For scaling down (in), the stabilization window is _300_ seconds(or the value of the
 `--horizontal-pod-autoscaler-downscale-stabilization` flag if provided).
 There is only a single policy
-for scaling down which allows a 100% of the currently running replicas to be removed which
+for scaling down (in) which allows a 100% of the currently running replicas to be removed which
-means the scaling target can be scaled down to the minimum allowed replicas.
+means the scaling target can be scaled in to the minimum allowed replicas.
-For scaling up there is no stabilization window.
+For scaling up (out) there is no stabilization window.
 When the metrics indicate that the target should be
 scaled up the target is scaled up immediately.
 There are 2 policies where 4 pods or a 100% of the currently
 running replicas will be added every 15 seconds till the HPA reaches its steady state.